 Wednesdays: Healing Eucharist (with Anointing Oil) at 12:05pm

 First Sundays: Communion at Brookdale at 2:00pm

 Second Sundays: Contemporary Eucharist at 6:00pm

-The Holy Eucharist, the sacrament of Christ's body and blood, is the principle act of Christian worship in the Episcopal Church.
+Celebration of the Holy Eucharist, the sacrament of Christ's body and blood, is the principle act of Christian worship in the Episcopal Church.
 The term "eucharist" is derived from the Greek word for "thanksgiving."
-Jesus instituted the Eucharist at the Last Supper when he shared the bread and cup of wine at a sacred meal with his disciples, identifying the bread with his body and the wine with his blood, and instructing them to "do this" in remembrance of him.
+Jesus instituted the practice of communion at the Last Supper, when he shared bread and wine at a sacred meal with his disciples, identifying the bread with his body and the wine with his blood and instructing them to do likewise in remembrance of him.

 All those who seek a deeper relationship with Christ, regardless of denomination, tradition, age, gender, or marital status are invited to receive the sacrament.
 Learn more about our tradition and beliefs.

 Every Sunday, 8:00 a.m. - Chapel

 The "Rite I" liturgy reflects the language and the piety of the Elizabethan era and the original Book of Common Prayer.
 Rite I is very similar to the 1928 version, and uses old English (thee, thou, etc), along with some classic, old-timey hymns.